-Class attendance is required.
+Class attendance and participation is required.
 Missing more than 20% of this course due to absences may result in a failing grade.
 It is your responsibility to inform your professor in advance of your absence and the reason for it (medical documentation or employer note if away for a work commitment) is required.
 The professor decides how to deal with the impact of missed classes on your final grade.
-Attendance will be assigned as 0.5% per class (no attendance mark for the class on June 8, 2021, but attendance is still required!)
+In addition to attendance, it is expected that you will actively participate in class discussions, breakout sessions and polls.
+Class Participation will be assigned as 0.5% per class (no mark for the last class of the term (team presentations), but attendance is still required!)